Thomas Pinto: Life

 Pinto's father, Guglielmo Pinto, left a high-ranking position in Naples for political reasons, and settled in England; he married, and he and his wife Mary had three sons, of whom Thomas was baptised in London on 2 February 1728.

 As a child Thomas Pinto played the violin well, and aged 11 he could play the concertos of Arcangelo Corelli; he was leading important concerts before he was twenty.
 He was able to play music at sight so well that he neglected practicing.
 He became more ambitious when impressed by the success of Felice Giardini, an Italian violinist who came to England in 1750 and led the orchestra of Italian opera in London.
 Pinto became leader when Giardini was unavailable.
 He was for a period leader of the orchestra of the Drury Lane theatre and at Vauxhall Gardens.

 In 1769 he became joint owner, with a Mr Troughton, of Marylebone Gardens, and he led the orchestra there.
 Because of a wet summer, the business venture failed, and Pinto moved to Scotland; in 1773 he moved to Dublin where he led the orchestra of the Smock Alley Theatre.
-He died in Edinburgh in 1783.
+He died in Dublin in December 1782.
+The Dublin Evening Post described his passing thus: Deaths: On Friday the 6th inst., Mr Thomas Pinto, well-known in the polite world for his great knowledge of music and superior excellence as a performer on the violin.